davidzchen/gradle-dustjs-plugin/README.md

 ### Add the plugin ###

+**Note: We are still in the process of publishing the artifact.
+For now, please build from source and [include the JAR](http://www.gradle.org/docs/current/userguide/custom_plugins.html).
+This notice will be removed once the artifact has been published.**

 Add a buildscript dependency on the plugin to pull the artifact for the plugin.

 ```groovy